sup25/edoms/README.md

 - Has its own database
 - Communicates through REST APIs and RabbitMQ for event-driven operations
-- Uses Redis for caching and session management
+- Uses Redis for caching
 - Can be deployed independently
 - Has its own business logic and domain